Enid, Oklahoma: Demographics

 The population consists of 25.2% children under the age of 18, 7.0% under the age of 5, and 14.8% 65 years of age or older.
 The average household size was 2.55 with 60.5% being owner occupied housing.
-49.4% of people in Enid identify as female, 8.3% were foriegn born, 13.2% had some form of disability, and 3,365 were veterans.
+49.4% of people in Enid identify as female, 8.3% were foreign born, 13.2% had some form of disability, and 3,365 were veterans.

 Political affiliation

 Enid has been predominantly a Republican stronghold since its days as part of Oklahoma Territory, owing to the influence of settlers from neighboring Kansas.
 Enid was named one of the top 10 most conservative cities in America in 2021 with over 60% of voters registering as Republicans.

 Several politicians have called Enid home, including Oklahoma Territory's last governor Frank Frantz; U.S. Representative Page Belcher; US Congressman and former Enid mayor, Milton C. Garber; Oklahoma Lieutenant Governor Todd Lamb; U.S. Representative George H. Wilson; and James Yancy Callahan, the only non-Republican territorial congressional delegate.
-In 2023 Enid elected a former organizer for Identity Evropa who was at the 2017 Charlottesville Unite the Right rally to its city commission.
+In 2023 Enid elected a former organizer for Identity Evropa who was at the 2017 Charlottesville Unite the Right rally to its city commission, who was recalled and defeated in 2024.